-COM Automation allows other programs to access to PDisp operations by creating an instance of PDisp class "pdispauto_19_4.Application" and calling the exported functions of this class.
-The available COM export functions are listed below.
+COM Automation allows other programs to access PDisp operations by creating an instance of PDisp class "pdispauto\XX\X Application", where "XX\X" is the major and minor version of PDisp, e.g."pdispauto\20\0.Application", then calling the exported functions of that class.

+The available COM functions are listed in COM Functions.
+Some use enums and structs.